osatou0141/LCD_font_samples/README.md

 # **Class Inheritance**
-Sample files for Python class inheritance using LCD_font.
+This file is a sample file of class inheritance using a digital clock template.

 ## Files OverView
 + #### PG_LCD_clock.py